-- The number of live ticks (out of 50) on a set of animals were counted at times 3, 6, 12 and 24 hours. - We are interested in the mean time of 'death' of the ticks, given the specific treatment. - The easiest model is to work on the log time scale and consider each observation as random Normal value in the interval between when the tick was observed on the animal and then not on the animal. - The mean of these random Normal variables depends on a fixed treatment effect and a random animal effect. - We are interested in the time of death ratio the exponent of the difference between mean times of death on the log scale. - We use the I(lowerlimit,upperlimit) extension immediately after the distribution to indicate the interval censoring.
+- The number of live ticks (out of 50) on a set of animals were counted at times 3, 6, 12 and 24 hours. - We are interested in the mean time of 'death' of the ticks, given the specific treatment. - The easiest model is to work on the log time scale and consider each observation as random Normal value in the interval between when the tick was observed on the animal and then not on the animal. - The mean of these random Normal variables depends on a fixed treatment effect and a random animal effect. - We are interested in the time of death ratio the exponent of the difference between mean times of death on the log scale. - Interval censoring is implemented by integration of the density between the limits where the observations occurred.